Dhanasreej/Repo/README.md

 For your reference but it does not have all tables
 Can I copy the entire chat and paste it in the chatgpt that I use there Give the thing that covers the content of everything in this chat in one message that should not miss anything

+Change the row height for the following accordingly - subtitle - 14.75 points, header of the table - 33 points, records inside the table (including the last row), - 13.25 points In Selected for Audit Tab, The column width for Claim Status field should be 24.29 points
+In History Claims Tab, change the font to Arial 8 in the table header.
+The column width for Claim Status field should be 18.27 In Not Selected for Audit Tab, change the font for subtitle (row 1) and header of the table to Arial 8 The column width for Claim Status field should be 18.57 In Stopped Claims Tab, change the font in Subtitle (row 1, 2) to Arial 8